-The Grid Configuration Database1 (GOCDB) [GOCDB] contains general static information about the Resource Centres (also known as "sites") participating in one or more infrastructures.
-Most importantly, it provides topology information about those infrastructures by defining a respective list of service end-points.
-GOCDB allows sites to store, to update and view the topology of the production infrastructure and basic information about the respective resources within it.
-GOCDB can host information for multiple target infrastructures and is independent of the services being registered.
-All data are stored in one database and provided through a common web interface.
-Topology information includes:
+Grid Configuration Database1 (GOCDB) [GOCDB] contains general static information about the Resource Centres (also known as "sites") participating to one or more infrastructures, and most importantly, it provides topology information about them by defining the respective list of service endpoints.
+GOCDB allows sites to store, to maintain and view the topology of the production infrastructure and the basic information about the respective resources within it.
+GOCDB can provide information for multiple target infrastructures and is independent from the services being registered.
+Examples of information provided are:

-- Participating Resource Providers (National Grid Initiatives, European Intergovernmental Organizations), the respective Operations Centres and the related information (countries, contact information etc.). - Resource Centres contributing resources to the infrastructure including management, technical and security related contact points. - Resources and services, including scheduled intervention plans and service status information (e.g. certification, production and monitoring status). - Participants and their user roles within EGI operations, where roles limit operations that particular group of people can perform.
+- Participating Resource Providers (National Grid Initiatives, European Intergovernmental Organizations), the respective Operations Centres and the related information (countries, contact information etc.). - Resource Centres contributing resources to the infrastructure including management, technical and security related contact points. - Resources and services, including scheduled intervention plans and service status information (e.g. certification, production and monitoring status). - Participating people and their roles within EGI operations, where roles limit operations that particular group of people can perform.